e-id-admin/open-source-community/tech-roadmap/rfcs/oca/spec.md

 - the Branding Overlay **MAY** use the `language` attribute from the core OCA specification.
 - the Branding Overlay **MAY** use an additional `theme` attribute.

-And and the context of OCA Bundle, it adds the following constraints:
+And the context of OCA Bundle, it adds the following constraints:

 - the Branding Overlay **MUST** use the value `aries/overlays/branding/1.1` in the `type` attribute.
 - the Branding Overlay **MUST** only use the embedded form of media in form of data URLs.